New Zealand Association for Research in Education

 established in December 1979 and its membership consists of individuals and organisations with an interest in educational research.
 The current president is Professor Colin Gibbs, Head of the School of Education at Auckland University of Technology.

 National/international organisation

-NZARE has established formal international links with the British Educational Research Association, American Association for Research in Education, the Canadian Society for the Study of Education and Australian Educational Research Association.
+NZARE has established formal international links with the British Educational Research Association, American Educational Research Association, the Canadian Society for the Study of Education and Australian Educational Research Association.

 NZARE organises an annual conferences and occasional seminars and workshops where participants share research and engage debate.